jarodise/Dracula-for-Obsidian.md/README.md

 ## Install

-1.Download the obsidian.css file.
+1. Download the obsidian.css file.

-2.Put the obsidian.css in your vault root folder.
+2. Put the obsidian.css in your vault root folder.

-3.Restart Obsidian.
+3. Restart Obsidian.

 ## Creator